 Criminal Activity-A behavior, an action, or an omission that is punishable by criminal law.

-Criminal Intelligence Information- Information deemed relevant to the identification of and the criminal activity engaged in by an individual who or organization that is reasonably suspected of involvement in criminal activity.
+Criminal Intelligence Information- Information deemed relevant to the criminal activity.
 Criminal intelligence records are maintained in a criminal intelligence system per 28 CFR Part 23.